SoftSimu/SymPhas/README.md

 **Installing _SymPhas_**

 Once *SymPhas* has been downloaded, use CMake to configure the build and installation process.
-Downloading and configuring can be done with:
+Assuming that the current directory is `/path/of/download/`, downloading and configuring can be done with:

     git clone https://github.com/SoftSimu/SymPhas
     cd SymPhas